Music Roundup 9/18/17

 Favorite Tracks: The silence between track transitions

 The rage palpitations kicked off immediately as I realized I would once again have to acknowledge the existence of the worst rapper of our time.
 Nevertheless, I persisted, only to further feel my vision go red as I realized that this is bafflingly catalogued under “Brain” and not “Lil Dicky” for most streaming services.
 After catching my breath and calming the hateful jackhammering of my heart, I tentatively pressed play on “On Smash.”
 Friends, this is so, so much worse than I could have imagined in my worst nightmares.
 Structured around the juvenile premise of Lil Dicky having a conversation with his brain as a personified figure (haven’t heard that one before), the most obvious problem with I’M BRAIN is that Brain is a problematic example of using post-production effects to hide an artist’s whiteness, ill-advised at best and in exceptionally poor taste at worst.
 This has long been a problem in hip hop, with everyone from Salem to Lil Ugly Mane coming under fire for it at one point or another.
 Best summarized by Open Mike Eagle in “Doug Stamper” (“White rappers quit / Rapping in your hood voice, sound like a clown / Hundred pounder that took ‘roids”); essentially, there’s no way around the problematic nature of white artists digitally altering their voices to sound deeper and more aggressive, with the requisite correlation being that lyrics and subject material become more violent and sexual whenever the effects are employed, not touched when speaking in their “normal” voice.
-That’s nauseatingly present here, Brain obsessed with an image of being “hard” and street-approved (“Brain fuck a hood bitch (sup bitch),” “Brain’ll look a grown man right up in his face / Tell that man he should toughen up (knuck or buck),” but Lil Dicky can’t even give us the scant aesthetic pleasure of downtuning his voice to complement the trap-predicated production—instead, Brain sing-songs and AutoTunes his way through vomit-inducing “hook” after vomit-inducing “hook,” sounding like a Muppet parody of Lil Yachty that suffered severe head trauma.
+That’s nauseatingly present here, Brain obsessed with an image of being “hard” (“Brain fuck a hood bitch (sup bitch),” “Brain’ll look a grown man right up in his face / Tell that man he should toughen up (knuck or buck),” but Lil Dicky can’t even give us the scant aesthetic pleasure of downtuning his voice to complement the trap-predicated production—instead, Brain sing-songs and AutoTunes his way through vomit-inducing “hook” after vomit-inducing “hook,” sounding like a Muppet parody of Lil Yachty that suffered severe head trauma.
 Some jaunty chucklefuck is going to attempt to tell me that this is supposed to be a “parody” or a “satire,” and that’s precisely right—this feels like rap parody and satire you’d make in high school for a class project the night before and get a B- on.
 Even when Lil Dicky offers himself unfiltered as a twisted sort of “relief,” we’re treated to his usual inane drivel of unfunny and irrelevant everyday observations and anecdotes, joining his friend Macklemore in the least necessary voices to ever hop on a mic (“Like as a child I was so dismissive of the baked potato ‘till I tried that shit / Now the baked potato is my favorite kind of potato,” “I fuck with Raisin Bran so heavy / That shit hard”).
 Sure, whatever, the production is fine, a perfectly functional tour of club and trap rap, but there is absolutely no reason you should turn to Lil Dicky for this fix instead of the literal millions of other artists not trying to actively destroy hip hop in an insidious ploy of middle-class banality and privilege.
 I guess The Game is nice enough on the slightly more tolerable closer, “How Can U Sleep.”
 Do you fucking suck?
 Then I’M BRAIN is for you.
 [Thomas Seraydarian]

 Verdict: Do Not Recommend